Black pepper Orlandosidee® comes from Cameroon and is, according to our international chefs, the best pepper in the world.

 Furthermore, the black pepper is often used as a table spice.
-Here he spices vegetarian and vegan dishes as well as grilled meat.
+Here it flavors vegetarian and vegan dishes as well as grilled meat.

 Where does black pepper grow?

 Pepper grows in the tropical regions of this earth.
-The largest pepper plantations are in India, Brazil, Malaysia, Vietnam and Indonesia.
-Small producers are in Africa.
+The most extensive pepper plantations are in India, Brazil, Malaysia, Vietnam, and Indonesia, whereas in Africa, you find small growers.

 Since when is black pepper known in Europe?